 Job Queueing and Submission

-SambaNova uses Slurm for job submission and queueing.
+ALCF's Graphcore POD64 system uses Slurm for job submission and queueing.
 Below are some of the important commands for using Slurm.
 For more information refer to Slurm Documentation.

 The Slurm command

-srun usage are shown below.
+srun usage is shown below.
+Use the

 Alternatively, these jobs can be submitted to the Slurm workload manager through a batch script by using the

 sbatch command.
 To do this, create a bash script (submit-mnist-poptorch-job.sh here as an example) with the commands that you want to execute.

 Then pass the bash script as an input to the